-Wood Beams Strength
+Wood Beams - Strength of Material

-Bending and compression strength of wood beams
+Bending and compression strength of wood species used in beams.

-| Stress (psi) | ||||||
+| Wood Species | Maximum Stress (psi) | |||||

-| Wood Species | Bending | Compression | ||||
+| Bending | Compression | |||||

-| Horizontal Shear | Perpendicular to Grain | Parallel to Grain | ||||
+| Horizontal Shear - τ - | Perpendicular to Grain - σ - | Parallel to Grain - σ - | ||||

 | Wet | Dry | Wet | Dry | Wet | Dry | |